 Autocomplete, predictive texting, auto suggest, this one and the same feature implemented in different software and available on different devices.

 The feature fuels many questions and forces negative feedback, but, in general, it meets its ultimate goal — speed up writing.
 With text prediction, you can save 10 secs for a typical email of 100 words.
 We’ve checked this.

 WProofreader browser extension

 Free for individual users and 14 days-trial for business users.Explore more

-WProofreader is an ultimate grammar check extension with the autocomplete feature.
+WProofreader is an ultimate grammar check extension with the auto suggestions feature.
 You can compose emails, write messages, and drop comments much faster.
 Available in any online business tool: from project management apps to service desk systems.

 And tell us what you think about text prediction?
 Is it a pain in the neck or a godsend?
 We’re all ears.